Curb Your Attention: Causal Attention Gating for Robust Trajectory Prediction in Autonomous Driving: Methods

 Assuming a satisfactory performance of CDN in estimating causal relations, the model is encouraged to attend to the causal agents as the value of the other agent tokens contains large noise.
 Therefore their contribution is not productive in lowering the trajectory prediction loss.

-\nbf{Backbone Network} The backbone network, MTR \cite{mtr}, is composed of 6 layers of Transformer encoder blocks, a dense prediction (DFP) network, and 6 layers of decoder Transformer blocks with latent anchors and dynamic map query layers.
-Unlike the original backbone model, we only feed the map-aware agent representations to the Encoder network and apply CAG for its self-attention layers (with global attention).
-We also apply the CAG for the anchor-agent cross-attention layers of the decoder.
-Due to the limited space, we refer the reader for additional details regarding the backbone to \cite{mtr}.
+\nbf{Backbone Network} The backbone network, MTR \cite{mtr}, is composed of 6 layers of Transformer encoder blocks, a dense prediction (DFP) network, and 6 layers of decoder Transformer blocks with latent anchors and dynamic map query layers following \cite{mtr}.
+In this study we focus on the inter-agent causal discovery, and so unlike the original backbone model, we only feed the map-aware agent representations to the Encoder network and apply CAG for its self-attention layers (with global attention).
+This modification is only made to isolate and focus on inter-agent causal relationships without interference from map-based interactions.
+We leave the investigation of agent-map causal interactions as an important direction for future work.

 \nbf{Training Objective} The total loss is a weighted sum of the described loss terms discussed thus far, including \textit{Prediction}, \textit{DFP}, \textit{DAE}, and \textit{Sparsity}, where the weights are tuned as hyperparameters.